hunterjackson/docs/source/jms.rst

     #select all fields from topicA and write to jmsA
     INSERT INTO jmsA SELECT * FROM topicA

-    #select 3 fields and rename from topicB and write to jmsB
+    #select 3 fields and rename from topicB and write to jmsB and store as avro
-    INSERT INTO jmsB SELECT x AS a, y AS b and z AS c FROM topicB
+    INSERT INTO jmsB SELECT x AS a, y AS b and z AS c FROM topicB StoreAS AVRO

 JMS Payload
 ~~~~~~~~~~~

-When a message is sent to a JMS target it can be one of the following:
+When a message is sent to a JMS target it can be one of the following defined in the KCQL StoreAs clause:

 1. JSON -   Send a TextMessage;
 2. AVRO -   Send a BytesMessage;